CTA Hierarchy: Where to Place Your Calls-to-Action

 B2B purchases involve multiple stakeholders.
 How do you serve them all without creating CTA chaos?

-Solution: Maintain primary CTA, segment navigation
+Solution: maintain primary CTA, segment navigation.

-Example for DevOps tool:
+For a DevOps tool:

 Hero section: Primary CTA for everyone: “Start Free Trial”